Menu

 Warrant Permitting Entry

-A Justice of the Peace may grant a warrant to a police officer, or other designated person, to enter a place where there are reasonable grounds to believe a victim of interpersonal violence will be found.
-The warrant may be granted only after the potential abuser has refused access to helpers or to the police to check on a person who may be a victim of interpersonal violence.
+There are also warrants that allow police to enter a home and check on a potential victim.
+A Justice of the Peace may grant this warrant when there are reasonable grounds to believe a victim of interpersonal violence will be found.
+The warrant may be granted only after the potential abuser has refused access to the home.
 It gives the holder of the warrant the right to go into the home.
 They may assist or examine the possible victim and may remove the victim from the home, if necessary.

 Peace Bonds

 If you fear you may be harassed or abused in the future, and have good reason to believe so, you can get protection from the courts in the form of a peace bond.
 A peace bond is not a criminal conviction.
-It is a court order that requires another person to "keep the peace" for a certain amount of time and to obey any other conditions the court may add.
+It is a court order that requires another person to "keep the peace" for a certain amount of time.
+They must also obey any other conditions the court may add.
 As long as the conditions of the peace bond are met, the person will not be charged with a criminal offence.
-If the conditions of the peace bond are broken, however, the person may be charged and convicted of a criminal offence, be fined or jailed, and will then have a criminal record.
+If the conditions of the peace bond are broken, however, the person may be charged with a criminal offence.
+If convicted, they may be fined or jailed and will then have a criminal record.

-If the abuser is your spouse a court can also make an order preventing the abuser from selling, giving away or absconding with property if they are satisfied that the spouse is wasting family property and jeopardizing the family’s financial security or attempting to avoid a division of it under family property laws.
+If the abuser is your spouse, a court can also make an order preventing the abuser from selling, giving away or taking property.
+The court must be satisfied that the spouse is:

-The Interpersonal Violence Disclosure Protocol (Clare’s Law) Act allows individuals to request information from the police about a partner’s abusive or violent past.
-Requests can be made by…
+The Interpersonal Violence Disclosure Protocol (Clare’s Law) Act allows people to request information from the police about a partner’s abusive or violent past.
+Requests can be made by:

 • the individual